ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 - System State
 - User State

-When a change occurs, the system begins rule evaluation based on the updated values.
+The system begins rule evaluation based on the updated values.

-### 2. Rule matching and filtering
+### 2. Rule evaluation

 The system evaluates all **active** Assignment Rules and applies the following conditions:
 - The rule must be active (`Active = True`)